 Embedding careers in the curriculum is not about simply bringing a professional into a classroom and delivering a talk.

-In the video above, our teachers show how their activities with employers had clear links to the curriculum, requiring detailed planning and discussion with those outside of school.
+In the video above, teachers show how their activities with employers had clear links to the curriculum, requiring detailed planning and discussion with those outside of school.
 Sue provides an example of how a local sound engineering company set a challenge for students to demonstrate their understanding in physics.
 Emma explains how a local bank has contributed workshops for different age groups in Year 8 (12-13 years old), Year 9 (13-14 years old) and Year 10 (14-15 years) students.

 © National STEM Learning Centre